Species Introduction

 Q: How do I properly acclimatise Vibrant Pelvicachromis taeniatus “Nange” to my aquarium?

-Acclimatising Vibrant Pelvicachromis taeniatus “Nange” properly is crucial for their health.
-Start by floating the sealed bag in the aquarium for about 20 minutes to equalise the temperature.
-Then, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, allowing the fish to adjust to the water parameters.
-After about an hour, gently transfer the fish into the tank using a net, discarding the bag water to prevent introducing contaminants.
-This method helps reduce stress and increases the likelihood of successful acclimatisation.
+Acclimatising Vibrant Pelvicachromis taeniatus “Nange” involves a gradual process to reduce stress.
+Start by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce small amounts of your tank water into the bag over a period of an hour, allowing the fish to adapt to the new water conditions.
+After this, gently transfer the fish into the tank using a net, avoiding adding bag water to the tank.
+This method helps ensure a smooth transition and minimises shock.

 ✓ Expert Tip